Support us

 Annie Walton

-We’re very grateful to share that our friend Annie Walton is running the Moors Valley Half Marathon Trail in Dorset on 25th January, part of the Moors Valley Wildwood Trail Series, to raise money for In Jolly Good Company.
-She’s currently preparing for what the organisers describe as ‘sneaky inclines’.
+We’re very grateful to share that our friend Annie Walton ran the Moors Valley Half Marathon Trail in Dorset on 25th January as part of the Moors Valley Wildwood Trail Series, to raise money for In Jolly Good Company.

 Luke Ballard